mohoaz1348-rgb/qwerty13/README.md

 Qwerty13 has total level of SFB like Dvorak and Grawerty layouts.
 For me this is acceptable level.
 This extra percentage of SFB is quite comfortable to type, as it's concentrated in just a few bigrams on the index and middle fingers. `ie` are comfortable, `ct` is less comfortable, `e,` is awkward, `up`, `pu`, `mu`, `um`, `dg`, `dv` are easy to type using the index and middle fingers - this is quite familiar to Qwerty users.

 Overall bigrams rating of Qwerty13 is pretty high - it stands even higher then Graphite (but Graphite has slightly better trigrams stats).

+So, Qwerty13 has more similarity with Qwerty then Colemak and has stats on the same level with the best modern layouts.